Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!

 This 4-star hotel is amazing!
 All the rooms have beautiful views of the city.
 There’s a brilliant restaurant, a bar, fitness center, and a garden.
 The building is gorgeous and stately, and the rooms are elegant.
 Enjoy the rooftop chill-out terrace with plunge pool and sun lounger area!

-The great thing about Barcelona is that everything is in walking distance!
+The great thing about Barcelona is that almost everything is in walking distance!
 So if you’re a healthy walker, you won’t even need public transport.

 If you’re feeling a little daring, rent a scooter for the day!
 So many locals get around with scooters.
 You’ll see them everywhere.
 They are lots of fun, and a great way to see the city.
 This is, of course, only for those with licenses!
 Often, rental places will accept a non-Spanish license, but they won’t let you drive if you have none at all.